Stratified noncommutative geometry

 \subsubsection{Adelic reconstruction}

-As explained in \Cref{subsection.intro.adelic}, given a scheme $X$, our work provides a decomposition of $\QC(X)$ in adelic terms, generalizing the arithmetic fracture square \Cref{intro.arithmetic.fracture.square} in the case that $X=\Spec(\ZZ)$.
+As explained in \Cref{subsection.intro.adelic}, given a scheme $X$, our work provides a decomposition of $\QC(X)$ in adelic terms; this generalizes the arithmetic fracture square \Cref{intro.arithmetic.fracture.square}, which corresponds to the case that $X=\Spec(\ZZ)$.
 This is quite similar to prior adelic reconstruction results in the literature, e.g.\! \cite{Parshin-ad,Beil-ad,Huber-ad,Groechenig-ad,HPV-gluing}.
-However, there is a subtle difference, even in the case of $X = \Spec(\ZZ)$: we recover the arithmetic fracture square \Cref{intro.arithmetic.fracture.square} for all $\ZZ$-modules, despite the fact that two of its terms don't commute with filtered colimits.
+However, there is a subtle difference, even in the case of $X = \Spec(\ZZ)$: we recover the arithmetic fracture square \Cref{intro.arithmetic.fracture.square} for all $\ZZ$-modules $M$, despite the fact that two of its terms don't commute with filtered colimits in the variable $M$.
 In the specific context of tensor-triangulated geometry, \cite{BalchGreen-adelic} provides a symmetric monoidal macrocosm-type reconstruction theorem.